ehmedosmanov/WeShare/README.md

 ## Getting Started

-To get started with Unity, you can clone the GitHub repo and install the dependencies:
+To get started with WeShare, you can clone the GitHub repo and install the dependencies:

 git clone https://github.com/ehmedosmanov/WeShare